 Ring bologna is packed into a narrow casing and is perfect for cheese and crackers.
 This casing creates semicircle cuts, sparking its name.
 Most pickled bologna is made from ring bologna by soaking it in a brine or pickle solution [*].

 Rag bologna was popularized in West Tennessee, and the name comes from the fact that it is usually wrapped in cloth.
 Rag bologna is a bit of a departure from other types of bologna, using everything from flour to cereal as filler and often being soaked in lactic acid before being wrapped in paraffin wax.

 Most bolognas have some sort of sugar added (typically corn syrup), but sweet bolognas specifically add extra sugar to bring out more sweetness in the sausage.
 This added sugar could be corn syrup, white sugar, or maple syrup.

 Bologna is all about convenience and preservation.
 Whether it’s for sandwiches or crackers, bologna is ready to go out of the package and can stay good for a long time.

 Miracle whip, white bread, cheese, and optional toppings is the most classic American way to eat bologna.
 Whether it’s a picnic, road trip, or packing school lunches, you can’t go wrong.
 Grab the cheapest ingredients possible for the most nostalgic experience, or buy healthier grass-fed bologna for a more nutritional option.

-Including the word salad in bologna salad is generous, but you can think of it like a sister salad to chicken salad.
+Including the word salad in bologna salad is generous, but you can think of it as a sister salad to chicken salad.
 Chopped bologna, mayo, celery, spicy mustard, relish, and hard-boiled eggs.
 Yum!